redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

-# Either mno or rwn or sno
+# Either mno or sno
 cluster_type: sno

-# Applies to both bm/rwn clusters
+# Applies to mno clusters
 worker_node_count:

+# Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift
+# Empty value results in playbook failing with error message.
+Example of dev builds would be 'candidate-4.17', 'candidate-4.16'
+# or 'latest' (which would point to the early candidate build of the latest in development release) and examples of 'ga' builds would
+# be explicit versions like '4.15.20' or '4.16.0' or you could also use things like latest-4.16 to point to the latest z-stream of 4.16.
+# Checkout https://mirror.openshift.com/pub/openshift-v4/clients/ocp for a list of available builds for 'ga' releases and
+# https://mirror.openshift.com/pub/openshift-v4/clients/ocp-dev-preview for a list of 'dev' releases.
+ocp_build: "ga"

+# The version of the openshift-installer binary, undefined or empty results in the playbook failing with error message.
+# Values accepted depended on the build chosen ('ga' or 'dev').
+# For 'ga' builds some examples of what you can use are 'latest-4.13', 'latest-4.14' or explicit versions like 4.15.2
+# For 'dev' builds some examples of what you can use are 'candidate-4.16' or just 'latest'
+ocp_version: "latest-4.16"

+# Either "OVNKubernetes" or "OpenShiftSDN" (Only for MNO cluster type)
+networktype: OVNKubernetes

-# Lab Network type, applies to sno cluster_type only
+# Lab Network type, applies to sno and mno cluster_type only
 # Set this variable if you want to host your SNO cluster on lab public routable
 # VLAN network, set this ONLY if you have public routable VLAN enabled in your
-# performancelab cloud
+# scalelab cloud
+# For mno clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
+# base_dns_name, cluster_name, controlplane_network, network_prefix, gateway to the values
+# required in the public VLAN
 public_vlan: false

-# The version of the openshift-installer, undefined or empty results in the playbook failing with error message.
-# Values accepted: 'latest-4.13', 'latest-4.14', explicit version i.e. 4.15.2 or for dev builds, candidate-4.16
-ocp_version: "latest-4.16"

-# Enter whether the build should use 'dev' (nightly builds) or 'ga' for Generally Available version of OpenShift
-# Empty value results in playbook failing with error message.
-ocp_build: "ga"

-# Either "OVNKubernetes" or "OpenShiftSDN" (Only for BM/RWN cluster types)
-networktype: OVNKubernetes
+# Enables FIPs security standard
+enable_fips: false

 ssh_private_key_file: ~/.ssh/id_rsa
 ssh_public_key_file: ~/.ssh/id_rsa.pub